UgoPelissier/dataset/README.md

 The domain is a cube with one or two circular cylinders.
 U-velocity is set to one on the left boundary.

-Pay attention, stokes2 script must have been run before running stokes3 script, in order to create the circles.txt files.

 The `stokes3.sh` file contains the commands to generate the dataset.
 The `stokes3.sh` file can be run with the command:

 ```bash